Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Health and Lifespan

-The bullmastiff usually only lives 7 or 8 years old.
+The Bullmastiff usually only lives for seven or eight years.
 Although there are no guarantees when choosing your dog, try to find a breeder that focuses on longevity.

-Bullmastiffs are really great dogs, and because they look so good have been seen in movies like Rocky II and TV shows like American Chopper.
-If you read the information on this dog, however, many sites will try to scare you off and just recommend a bullmastiff only be owned by an experienced owner that will dominate the dog with pack leader techniques.
+Bullmastiffs are really great dogs, and because they look so good, they have been seen in movies like Rocky II and TV shows like American Chopper.
+If you read the information on this dog, however, many sites will try to scare you off and just recommend a Bullmastiff only be owned by an experienced owner that will dominate the dog with pack leader techniques.

 With any dog, you should make sure he has plenty of mental and physical exercise, and that he is obedience trained.

 You should also enjoy him!